 (12) Request to increase asset or income limits, due to special circumstance

 Not all of the above strategies will be needed or advisable for all persons.
-The specific strategy used must be done in compliance with the applicable laws and regulations which vary between the VA and Medi-Cal programs.
+The specific strategy used must be done in compliance with the applicable laws and regulations of the Medi-Cal program.

 A common problem we have observed in matters where applicants either tried to do it themselves or were advised by non-lawyer advisors who didn’t know (or possibly didn’t care) that a strategy used in applying for one program would cause problems when benefits under the other program were sought.

-For these reasons, in many cases, it is wise to first meet with an experienced, qualified elder law attorney who is both accredited by the Department of Veterans Affairs and also regularly assists clients with Medi-Cal planning.
-By doing so, applicants can maximize their chances of getting a properly coordinated strategy which will assist in applying for both VA and Medi-Cal benefits.
+For these reasons, in many cases, it is wise to first meet with an experienced, qualified elder law attorney who regularly assists clients with Medi-Cal planning.
+By doing so, applicants can maximize their chances of getting a properly coordinated strategy which will assist in applying for Medi-Cal benefits.

 The sooner you do long term care planning, the better.
 You’ll have more choices and likely be able to save more assets.
 But, even if you or a loved one is already in a nursing home, some of these planning techniques may still be available.

 Don’t hesitate.
-Consult with a qualified, experienced elder law attorneys to determine the right Medi-Cal and/or Veterans Aid and Attendance plan for you to pay for long term care.
+Consult with a qualified, experienced elder law attorney to determine the right Medi-Cal plan for you to pay for long term care.